SpecFlowOSS/SpecFlowWiki/Test-result.md

 When SpecFlow tests are executed, the execution engine processes the test steps, executing the necessary test logic and either finishing successfully or failing for various reasons.

 ## Test Passes
 While executing the tests, the engine outputs information about the execution to the test output.
-In some casesm it makes sense to investigate the test output even if the test passes.
+In some cases it makes sense to investigate the test output even if the test passes.

 By default, the test output includes the executed test steps, the invoked test logic methods ([[bindings]]) and the execution time for longer operations.
 You can [[configure|Configuration]] the information displayed in the test output.